 Cool Rainforest Connections: Senior Selections

-Learn about the layers of the rainforest, habitat geography and animals that reside in each one.
+Learn about the layers of the rainforest and animals that reside in each one, as well as habitat geography .
 Plus travel along with our superhero in, "The Adventures of Captain Cocoa."

 Why would a wild polar bear never eat a penguin?
 Find out and learn many other facts about penguins and their amazing adaptations in our interactive show, "A Penguin State of Mind."
 You'll also learn about the importance of conservation as it relates to a polar habitat thousands of miles away.